Paul Rosini

 Bamberg had opened the Bamberg Magic & Novelty Company on 1193 Broadway in New York City in 1909, after traveling with his beautiful oriental-themed magic act for several years.
 About a year after he opened his shop on Broadway, he abandoned the venture and returned to the stage with the premiere stage illusionist of the time, Howard Thurston.

-Theo presented a novelty shadowgraph act in Thurston's Wonder Show of the Universe and also acted as the magic consultant and master mechanic for the company.
+Theo presented a novelty shadowgraph act in Thurston’s Wonder Show of the Universe and acted as the magic consultant and master mechanic for the company.
 He toured with Thurston off and on for four years.

 After working with Thurston, Bamberg worked in Vaudeville, and eventually opened a private magical trade.
 From his workshop on 245 East 25th Street in Flatbush, Theo crafted handsome magician apparatus for, as he stated, “the most select amateur magicians of America.”

-One can bet that Paul found his way to Bamberg's shop soon after arriving in New York.
-Furthermore, Bamberg was accepting pupils and giving magic lessons, and perhaps Paul was a student of Bamberg for a time.
-Bamberg wrote that he was the first to teach young Vucic the Cups and Balls trick.
+One can bet that Paul found his way to Bamberg’s shop soon after arriving in New York.
+Bamberg was accepting pupils and giving magic lessons, and perhaps Paul was a student of Bamberg for a time.
+Bamberg wrote he was the first to teach young Vucic the Cups and Balls trick.

-In 1917, Paul ceased acting as Zancig's assistant.
+In 1917, Paul ceased Zancig’s assistant.
 Several magic historians have written that Paul was drafted into military service, and this is why he had to end his employment with Zancig; but this is not true.

 The United States entered World War I April 17th, 1917.
 Soon afterward, the draft was established.
 All men, including immigrants, between the ages of 21 and 30, had to register for the draft.

 There were three draft registrations: June 5th, 1917; June 5th, 1918; and September 12th, 1918.
-In 1917 and 1918, approximately 24 million men (98% of the men in America), born between 1873 and 1900, completed draft registration cards.
+In 1917 and 1918, 24 million men (98% of the men in America), born between 1873 and 1900, completed draft registration cards.
 Paul did not even have to sign up for the draft at the last draft; for, he was only 16 years old.

 A search through the World War Service Records of the New York State Archives shows no one by the name of Paul Vucic, Vucci, or Rosini ever served in any branch of the military between 1917 and 1919 (the year the war ended).
-Additionally, Paul's death certificate pronounced he was not a veteran.
+Paul’s death certificate pronounced he was not a veteran.

 What is known is Theo Bamberg’s son, David (1904 to 1974), took Paul’s position in Zancig’s act.
 In exchange for permitting David to join his act, Zancig offered the Bamberg family the upper two stories of The Brownstone building he rented for free.